duanyasong/DoraCMS/backstage/bannerslider/README.md

 npm install
 ```

-### Compiles and hot-relobannersilder for development
+### Compiles and hot-relobannerslider for development
 ```
 npm run serve
 ```